ory/docs/docs/docs/ecosystem/sqa.md

    critical security vulnerabilities.
 To resolve this, we improved the release process and introduced a release newsletter.
 Use of vulnerable versions has dropped by 20% since then.
-4. A heavy uptake in usage of ORY Keto showed us that we need to provide certain migration tools for an update that introduces breaking changes.
+4. A heavy uptake in usage of Ory Keto showed us that we need to provide certain migration tools for an update that introduces breaking changes.
 We were under the impression that the service was only used in test environments.